wn/duuetblast/README.md

 For example, if we have an isolated bomb bubble on its own, surrounded by normal bubbles, and we have another bomb and star bubble, side by side.
 When we hit the bomb bubble, the star bubble should be activated.
 Since the star bubble was activated by a bomb, all bomb bubbles will be destroyed.
 The isolated bomb bubble will be activated, causing the surrounding normal bubbles to be destroyed.

 Pretty cool.

+### Problem 5

+Number of cannon is decided when game is being designed.
+Once game is saved, there is no changing the number of cannons in the game.

 ### Problem 7: Class Diagram